 --ssl-cipher) and other

-are not given to configure encrypted connections explicitly, the
+are not given to configure encrypted

-automatically at startup:
+for encrypted connections automatically at startup:

 If the server discovers valid certificate and key files named